Skip to content

 Diploma in Single Malt Whisky

 Candidates will be assessed in a 2-hour exam which will take the shape of a practical assessment where candidates must nose/taste a whisky and answer questions on it as well as a multi-choice paper.
-The assessment is now marked using an automatic marking tool, Quicktools or it is completed online via Brillium, removing the problem of human error in marking.
+The assessment is now completed online via Brillium, removing the problem of human error in marking.

 Due to the nature of the course and the assessment, plagiarism is not expected.
-However, candidates will be seated apart from one another and the assessor will maintain vigilance throughout the practical and written assessments to ensure no candidate is looking at another’s paper.
+However, candidates will be seated apart from one another and the assessor will maintain vigilance throughout the practical and written assessments to ensure no candidate is looking at another’s paper/device.In July 2021 we launched an online version of this course The course material is exactly the same as the face to face course with knowledge checks throughout the material for self-learning checks.

-The online assessment is undertaken via proctoring software, ProctorExam.
-Candidates must fulfil the system requirements and once successfully completed them they are sent the assessment link.
-It is a record and review service so the candidate can take the assessment any time that suits them.
-Their assessment is recorded via webcam and reviewed by a proctor within 48 hours.
-Any discrepancies are noted down along with the time code and available for EWA to review.
-The recordings are kept for 6 months.
+The online assessment is undertaken via proctoring software, ProctorExam Candidates must fulfil the system requirements and once successfully completed them they are sent the assessment link It is a record and review service so the candidate can take the assessment any time that suits them Their assessment is recorded via webcam and reviewed by a proctor within 48 hours Any discrepancies are noted down along with the time code and available for EWA to review The recordings are kept for 3 weeks.
 Candidates displaying any evidence of cheating will either be disqualified or asked to resit the entire assessment.

 Candidates are allowed a dictionary and must display an ID card for the recording at the start.